pgregory/wetracker/README.md

 Visit the [website](https://pgregory.github.io/wetracker/) for more up to date information and semi-regular blog updates.

 The current development status is deployed to Heroku for you to tinker with.
-You can't break anything, but at the same time, you can't save anything, so try it out and come back with suggestions and comments.

 [https://wetracker.herokuapp.com/](https://wetracker.herokuapp.com/)